 Candidates should be advised to make good use of their preparation time and prepare sufficient material in response to each question to show their ability to develop ideas and opinions, as required by the assessment criteria.
-Candidates should also prepare during this time two questions to ask the teacher-examiner.
-During part 2 of the test, candidates should have access only to their Candidate Record Form (CRF), which they completed before the test date.

 During the preparation period, the candidate is under exam conditions.
 He/she: